You and I can keep skiing open through this pandemic. Here’s how.

 Remember last March?
 When ski resorts had to shut down for the rest of the season due to the COVID-19 outbreak.
 Of course, you remember that.
 How could you forget?
 Back then, we couldn’t go to the mountains.
 We couldn’t see our friends.
 We couldn’t do much at all.
 But this winter, we’ve learned, we’ve adapted, and now we may just be lucky enough to go skiing, to be with friends—we just have to do things differently now.

 Last year’s shortened winter and our summer of abnormal times has left me yearning for skiing more than I ever remember.
-I want Squaw Valley Alpine Meadows to be able to stay open because it will not only be an amazing escape of joy and fun, but it will help keep our community afloat and sport alive.
+I want Palisades Tahoe to be able to stay open because it will not only be an amazing escape of joy and fun, but it will help keep our community afloat and sport alive.

 But here’s the deal.
 In order to keep ski resorts open during the COVID-19 pandemic, we have a few relatively easy steps to follow.
 If we can all mind the policies put in place by our local and state health officials and the mountain operations teams, then we can do our part to keep the virus away.
 It’s quite simple actually.
 If you help do your part, we all stay healthy and we get to keep skiing and riding.